Select Page

 Charities and Nonprofits | Internal Revenue Service (irs.gov)

-Every local PT(S)A must file an IRS 990 every year; a copy of that 990 filing also must be sent to Free State PTA at soa@fspta.org or upload into GiveBacks.
+Every local PT(S)A must file an IRS 990 every year; a copy of that 990 filing also must be uploaded into Givebacks.
+If your unit fails to file for 3 years, the IRS will auto-revoke your tax-exempt status.

-If your local unit had gross receipts of less than $50,000, go to the IRS website to locate the form 990-N, a relatively simple form to complete online by November 15.
+Go to the IRS website to locate the form 990-N, a relatively simple form to complete online by November 15.
 But if you wish to file the 990-EZ instead of the 990-N, you may do so.
+Access the link below to file the 990N (you must have your EIN to file):

 WHY: On May 28, 1969, the Internal Revenue Service granted a blanket exemption to all Maryland state, county, and local PTA units under Section 501(c)(3) of the Internal Revenue Code.
 As a result, donations to your PTA are tax-deductible.
 If you fail to complete the form, you jeopardize your non–profit status, and will be required to pay income tax on all profits.

 DEADLINE: The deadline for filing—990-N, 990-EZ, 990, or Extension—is November 15, 4.5 months after the end of the PTA fiscal year (June 30).
-A copy of your filing must be sent to Free State PTA via email (soa@fspta.org) by December 15 or upload into GiveBacks.
+A copy of your filing must be uploaded into Givebacks.

 TIP: Once your fiscal year has ended on June 30, don’t wait until November 15 to file the required paperwork.
 You can do it anytime after the fiscal year has ended.

-What to do if Your IRS990 Form is Rejected
+What to do if Your Form 990 is Rejected

 From Free State PTA: Handling IRS990 Rejection